Sodium Balance Disorders

 Related Concepts

-- fluid-and-electrolyte-balance - Sodium regulation is central to overall fluid homeostasis.
+- fluid-electrolyte-regulation-by-organs - Sodium regulation is central to overall fluid homeostasis.

 - intake-and-output - Core trend used to guide etiology and treatment response.

-- seizure-precautions - Safety planning is required when severe neurologic symptoms are present.
+- nursing-care-priorities-for-neuromuscular-impairment - Safety planning is required when severe neurologic symptoms are present.

 Self-Check